-The Company recognises that the control of operational risk is directly related to effective and efficient management practices and high standards of corporate governance.
+The Company recognises that the control of operational risk is highly dependent on the effective and efficient management practices and high standards of corporate governance.

 To that effect, the management of operational risk is geared towards:

 - Maintaining a strong internal control governance framework. - Managing operational risk exposures through a consistent set of processes that drive risk identification, assessment, control and monitoring.